LSA Christmas Fair

 The impact of this curriculum design leads to outstanding progress over time, across key stages, relative to a child’s individual starting point and their progression of skills.
 Children leave Lordswood reaching at least age-related expectations for science.
 All children demonstrate an excitement and enthusiasm for their learning and engage in challenges that have deepened their understanding.

-Our children will leave us being inquisitive and questioning and this will support the learning in all curriculum areas.
-They will confidently be able to explore and discover what is around them and they will be yearning to have a deeper understanding of the world.
+Our children will leave us being able to ask deep and meaningful questions which will support the learning in all curriculum areas.
+They will be inquisitive to explore and discover what is around them and they will be yearning to have a deeper understanding of the world.